Not a Member?

 Known hypersensitivity to propofol or any component of the product, allergies to eggs, egg products, soybeans, or soy products.

 Induction dose requirements of propofol may be reduced in patients w/ IM or IV premedication, particularly w/ narcotics (eg, morphine, meperidine, fentanyl), combinations of opioids and sedatives (eg, benzodiazepines, barbiturates, chloral hydrate, droperidol); these agents may increase anesthetic or sedative effects of propofol and may also result in more pronounced decreases in systolic, diastolic, and mean arterial pressures and cardiac output.
 May increase effects with concomitant potent inhalational agents (eg, isoflurane, enflurane, halothane); may require reduction of maintenance rate of administration.
-Concomitant fentanyl may cause bradycardia in pediatrics.
-Increased risk of propofol infusion syndrome with vasoconstrictors, steroids, and inotropes.
+Concomitant fentanyl may cause serious bradycardia in pediatric patients.
+Increased risk of propofol infusion syndrome with high doses of vasoconstrictors, steroids, and/or inotropes.

 Category B, not for use in nursing.

-Sedative-hypnotic agent.
-Suspected to produce effects by the positive mondulation of the inhibitory function of the neurotransmitter gamma-aminobutyric acid (GABA) through the ligand-gated GABAA receptors.
+General anesthetic; not established.
+Suspected to produce sedative/anesthetic effects by the positive modulation of the inhibitory function of the neurotransmitter gamma-aminobutyric acid (GABA) through the ligand-gated GABAA receptors.

 Monitor for anaphylactic/anaphylactoid reactions, hypotension and/or cardiovascular depression, apnea, airway obstruction and/or oxygen desaturation, decrease in cerebral perfusion pressure, signs/symptoms of propofol infusion syndrome, postoperative unconsciousness with increased muscle tone, pulmonary edema, increased vagal tone, pancreatitis, and other adverse reactions.
 For renally impaired, perform baseline urinalysis/urine sediment, then monitor on alternate days during sedation.

-Advise that performance of activities requiring mental alertness, such as operating a motor vehicle, or hazardous machinery, or signing legal documents may be impaired for some time after general anesthesia or sedation.
+Advise that performance of activities requiring mental alertness, such as operating a motor vehicle/hazardous machinery or signing legal documents, may be impaired for some time after general anesthesia or sedation.